-If we take these numbers and create a colored coded table with visibility and ceiling we see the following result:
+If we put this together and create a distance/height table with visibility and ceiling values we get the following result:

-These guys use a slightly different color coding with more resolution in the altitudes.
+These uniformed guys/gals with their fast aircraft use a slightly different color coding with more resolution in the lower altitudes.
 The image below shows it clearly.

 As already said above: keep in mind that these tables only look at visibility and ceiling.
-High winds are not included and you need to set your own limits for that.
+High winds and/or precipitation are not included and you need to set your own limits for those circumstances.